10-year-old girl struck and killed by school bus in Brooklyn

-EAST NEW YORK, Brooklyn (WABC) -- A 10-year-old girl was fatally struck by a school bus in the East New York section of Brooklyn Tuesday morning.

-The victim was struck at Wortman Avenue and Crescent Street at 6:30 a.m.
+The victim was struck as she and her teenage brother crossed the street at Wortman Avenue and Crescent Street in East New York at 6:30 a.m., on their way to school.

+"We were walking this way, and I turned right and she was there on the floor," family friend Stephanie Lappost said.

+Lappost was one of many parents walking their children to school when she came upon the scene.

+"All I saw was them working on her, they were performing CPR and stuff and I knew it was bad," Lappost said.
+"You know, that bus is huge and she's tiny."

+Authorities said the school bus was making a right turn onto Wortman when it struck the little girl and her brother.

-The girl, who has not yet been identified, was taken to Brookdale University Hospital where she was pronounced dead.
+The girl, who has not yet been identified, was taken to Brookdale University Hospital, where she was pronounced dead.
+Her brother was taken from the scene by EMTs alert and conscious.

 ----------